shopsys/shopsys/docs/storefront/gtm/intro.md

 ## getGtmUserInfoForVisitor

-Gets the basic information about the user.
+It gets the basic information about the user.
 Because of the fact that untouched fields from the contact information form are not stored as null or undefined, but as empty string, it must check for the length of the string and only include the datapoint if it is really filled.

 ```ts
 const getGtmUserInfoForVisitor = (